axant/tgext.celery/README.rst

     celery.CELERYD_POOL = celery.concurrency.threads.TaskPool
     celery.CELERY_INCLUDE = myproject.lib.celery.tasks
     celery.CELERYD_CONCURRENCY = 3
+    celery.WITHOUT_GOSSIP = true
+    celery.WITHOUT_HEARTBEAT = true
+    celery.WITHOUT_MINGLE = true

 see http://docs.celeryproject.org/en/3.1/configuration.html#configuration for other options

+disabling gossip, heartbeat and mingle can be dono only from the celery worker cli, we added them to the configuration.
+We reccomend to disable them if you aren't using monitoring tools, because of a bug: https://github.com/celery/celery/issues/1047 that will fill your db with GBs of messages.

 you can pass other options (that override the other in the .ini file) when plugging this extension this is convenient because the options in the .ini file aren't evaluated::